scop/portecle/portecle/README.txt

 to a directory somewhere on your filesystem.

-The binary distribution contains the Portecle jar file (portecle.jar) as well as Bouncy Castle Provider jar version 1.27 (bcprov.jar) for Java 1.4.x.
+The binary distribution contains the Portecle jar file (portecle.jar) as well as Bouncy Castle Provider jar (bcprov.jar) for Java 1.4.x.
 If you wish to run Portecle with Java 1.5.x, or update the bundled Bouncy Castle Provider for some other reason, simply download an update for your version of Java from http://www.bouncycastle.org/ and place it into the same directory as portecle.jar with the name bcprov.jar, overwriting the existing one already there (if any).
 The binary distribution also contains icons for use with Portecle (portecle.ico, portecle.png).

 Depending on your Portecle usage patterns, the BouncyCastle provider may require the JCE unlimited strength jurisdiction policy files